oracle/truffleruby/doc/user/options.md

   -Xname=value    set a TruffleRuby option (omit value to set to true)
 ```

-As well as being set at the command line, options can be set as JVM system
+As well as being set at the command line, options can be set using
+`--ruby.option=` in any GraalVM launcher.
+For example `--ruby.inline_js=true`.
-properties, where they have a prefix `polyglot.ruby.`.
-For example
+They can also be set as JVM system properties, where they have a prefix
-`-J-Dpolyglot.ruby.inline_js=true`, or via any other way of setting JVM system
+`polyglot.ruby.`.
+For example `-J-Dpolyglot.ruby.inline_js=true`, or via any
-properties.
-Finally, options can be set as `PolyglotEngine` or SDK configuration
+other way of setting JVM system properties.
+Finally, options can be set as
-options.
+`PolyglotEngine` or SDK configuration options.

 The priority for options is the command line first, then the `PolyglotEngine`
 configuration, then the SDK configuration, then system properties last.